Niessy/domluna.me/content/blog/meta-learning/index.md

 ### Testing Robustness

 To test if the FOMAML and Reptile representations *learned to learn quickly with minimal data* we'll finetune on 5 datapoints for 10 update steps.
-The x values are sampled from a uniform distribution of [0, 5], which is only the right half of the sine wave.
-Let's see if the entire wave can be learned quickly.
+The $x$ values are sampled from a uniform distribution of $[0, 5]$, the right half of the sine wave.
+Can the entire wave be learned?

 ![FOMAML 5 samples 10 updates](./fomaml_5samples_10updates.png)

 ![Reptile 5 samples 10 updates](./reptile_5samples_10updates.png)

 Lastly, let's see how quickly a representation is learned for a new task.
-We'll use the same 5-element sample as before and train for 10 gradient updates.
+We'll use the same 5 element sample as before and train for 10 gradient updates.

 ![Losses](./losses.png)